BrianSipple/Bioinformatics/README.md

 BioInformatics
 ==============

-An ongoing library of solutions to BioInformatics-related problems
+An ongoing library of solutions (and tests) to BioInformatics-related problems.